awsdocs/aws-systems-manager-user-guide/doc_source/change-manager.md

   During different business periods, you can implement different change management requirements\.
 For example, during end\-of\-month reporting, tax season, or other critical business periods, you can block changes or require director\-level approval for changes that could introduce unnecessary operational risks\.
 + **Centrally manage changes across accounts**

   Through its integration with Organizations, Change Manager makes it possible for you to manage changes throughout all of your organizational units \(OUs\) from a single delegated administrator account\.
-You can enable Change Manager for use with your entire organization or with only some of your OUs\.
+You can turn on Change Manager for use with your entire organization or with only some of your OUs\.

 ## Who should use Change Manager?<a name="change-manager-who"></a>